AbdulrahmanElshafie/DocManagerFront/README.md

 DocManager is a cross-platform document management system that allows users to upload, organize, view, and share documents seamlessly.
 The app provides native-like experiences across Android, iOS, Web, and Desktop platforms with robust document viewing capabilities and intuitive folder organization.

+> **Note**: This application was developed by incorporating vibe coding techniques using Cursor IDE, enabling high-quality results and rapid development in a remarkably short amount of time.

 ## ✨ Features

 ### 🔐 Authentication & User Management